TN 3 (02-10)

 Progressive Multifocal Leukoencephalopathy (PML) is a fatal disease of the brain that can occur in individuals with immunocompromised conditions such as AIDS, transplant patients, individuals undergoing chronic corticosteroid or immunosuppressive therapy; and individuals with cancer such as Hodgkin’s disease, lymphoma and sarcoidosis.
-The disease is caused by the polyomavirus JC (JC virus) which results in the loss of white matter (myelin) in multiple areas of the brain.
+The disease is caused by the John Cunningham polyomavirus (also known as polyomavirus JC or JC virus) which results in the loss of white matter (myelin) in multiple areas of the brain.
 Without the protection of myelin, nerve signals can’t travel successfully from the brain to the rest of the body.
 Typical symptoms associated with PML are diverse, since they are related to the location and amount of damage in the brain, and evolve over the course of several days to several weeks.
 The most prominent symptoms are clumsiness; progressive weakness; and visual, speech, and sometimes, personality changes.

 TESTING, PHYSICAL FINDINGS, AND ICD-9-CM CODING